okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 ```
 {% endraw %}

-Modify `beer.module.ts` to import `BeerService` and add it as a provider.
+Modify `src/pages/beer/beer.module.ts` to import `BeerService` and add it as a provider.
 You could add it as a provider in each component, but adding it in the module allows all components to use it.

 ```typescript
 import { BeerService } from '../../providers/beer-service';